Panduza/panduza-doc/tutorials/dio_control_with_raspberry_pico/index.md

 ```

-To communicate with the PICO in modbus protocol, we have integrated a library.
+To communicate with the PICO in Modbus protocol, we have integrated a library.
 The following link is the documentation of the library :

 ```bash
   https://jacajack.github.io/liblightmodbus/